 The early selection of wine grapes was also based on what was already proven to do well here, and that was largely driven by the history of this neighborhood.
 We adopted the lore of the Prohibition period emphasizing robust red grapes that supplied shipments to home winemakers around the country and to illicit bootleggers here at home.
 Again it pointed to Zinfandel and Carignane plus the darkly pigmented Petite Sirah.
 Exploration of exotic grapes began with a fortuitous agreement with neighboring Dry Creek Vineyards to grow Sauvignon Blanc on contract.
 A lasting new direction came with the first trial block of Syrah, whose successful vinification was followed in short order by the planting of Mourvèdre, Cinsault, Grenache, Viognier, Marsanne, Rousanne, and Grenache Blanc.

 Our winemaking philosophy and strategy is based on minimal intervention, relying on the health and balanced growth of the vines to guide the process.
-Grapes are gently harvested by hand, fermentations proceed naturally without the addition of commercial yeasts or bacterial inoculation, the addition of sulfites is minimal and in some wines it is avoided completely.
+Grapes are gently harvested by hand, fermentations proceed naturally without the addition of commercial yeasts or bacterial inoculation, the addition of sulfites is minimal.

 As all of our wines are made from grapes that we grow here on the farm, we have developed a deep understanding of the potential of each varietal and vineyard block.
 This enables us to utilize both blending and single varietal production as creative tools to ensure the optimum expression of each wine.
-We give a nod to the traditions of the Dry Creek old-timers who blended Zinfandel with Petite Sirah and Carignane, by crafting our own “Guadagni” jug wine that we offer for sale in the cellar on Sundays.
-And we have long been influenced by blending traditions of Rhone Valley producers in the marrying Syrah, Mourvèdre, Grenache and Carignan within our L.Preston Red, and Roussanne, Viognier and Grenache Blanc into our Madam Preston white.
+And we have long been influenced by blending traditions of Rhone Valley producers in the marrying of Syrah, Mourvèdre, Grenache, Carignan and Cinsaut within our L.Preston Red, and Roussanne, Viognier, Marsanne and Grenache Blanc into our Madam Preston white.